Why BUSL-1.1

-We want the code to be fully readable and usable on-chain — you can integrate with deployed x402r contracts, build on top of them, and inspect every line of source.
-The license protects against forks that compete with or commoditize the protocol (e.g., stripping fees and redeploying), so that protocol fees can continue funding development, audits, and new features for everyone building on x402r.
+The code is fully readable and usable on-chain.
+You can integrate with deployed x402r contracts, build on top of them, and inspect every line of source.
+The license protects against forks that compete with or commoditize the protocol (for example, stripping fees and redeploying), so that protocol fees can keep funding development, audits, and new features for everyone building on x402r.

 BUSL-1.1 protects against that while keeping the code open.
 After the Change Date, everything converts to MIT and is fully permissionless.
-This is the same approach used by Uniswap, Aave, and other major DeFi protocols.
+Uniswap, Aave, and other major DeFi protocols use the same approach.

 License Terms